Altermagnetism in quasicrystals

-{\emph{Spectral Function}.}---Direct visualization of spin-resolved momentum-space textures is experimentally challenging but has become increasingly feasible, even for complex materials like quasicrystals, thanks to the development of high-efficiency, multichannel spin detectors.
+{\emph{Spectral Function}.}---Direct visualization of spin-resolved momentum-space textures is experimentally challenging but has become increasingly feasible, even for complex materials like quasicrystals, thanks to the development of high-efficiency, multichannel spin detectors~\cite{Lv2019NRP,Sobota2021RMP,Wang2024MST}.
 Although quasicrystals lack discrete translational symmetry, meaning crystal momentum is not a good quantum number, their momentum-space properties can still be probed via Fourier analysis.
 Specifically, one can project eigenstates onto plane-wave-like trial states of the form: $| \bm{p} s \mu\rangle= N \sum_{ \bm{x} _j} e^{i \bm{p} \cdot \bm{x} _j}\left| \bm{x} _j s \mu\right\rangle$.
 These trial states serve as Fourier components of the real-space basis, representing spatial modulations with wave vector $\bm{p}$.
 This Fourier-based projection thus provides a practical framework for analyzing the momentum-space structure of quasicrystalline systems in the absence of a Brillouin zone~\cite{Lesser2022PRR,Varjas2019}.
 We therefore compute the spin-resolved spectral function~\cite{Dornellas2025arXiv}

-where $\eta$ is a small broadening factor and $\epsilon_F$ is the Fermi level corresponding to the filling number $n$.
+where $\delta=10^{-2}$ is a small broadening factor and $\epsilon_F$ is the Fermi level corresponding to the filling number $n$.
 This quantity is directly accessible in spin-resolved angle-resolved photoemission spectroscopy (ARPES) measurements on quasicrystalline samples~\cite{Ahn2018Science,Rogalev2015NC}.

 Figures~\ref{fig_AB_spectrum}(a)-\ref{fig_AB_spectrum}(b) show the numerically calculated spectra with $J=0.05$ [marked by the green star in Fig.~\ref{fig_AB_phase}(d)].
 For this weak coupling, the system remains a trivial metal, and the spin-up and spin-down spectral functions are degenerate.
 The spectrum exhibits an eightfold rotational symmetry, reflecting the underlying symmetry of the quasicrystal lattice.
-The system also features a fractal-like spectral pattern, reflecting the fractal nature of the quasicrystals~\cite{JagannathanRMP,Bandres2016PRX}.
+The spectrum also displays fine hierarchical structures characteristic of quasiperiodic electronic spectra~\cite{JagannathanRMP,Bandres2016PRX}.
+In the following, we focus on the symmetry of the spin-resolved spectral weight, which provides the direct diagnostic of the altermagnetic phase.

 Figures~\ref{fig_AB_spectrum}(c)-\ref{fig_AB_spectrum}(d) show the spectra for a strong interaction coupling of $J=0.7$ [marked by the yellow star in Fig.~\ref{fig_AB_phase}(d)].
 In this regime, the system enters an altermagnetic phase, characterized by a finite self-consistent altermagnetic order.
 This results in a clear spin splitting in the spectral functions, accompanied by the breaking of $C_8$ symmetry while preserving a residual $C_4$ symmetry.
 Crucially, the spin-up and spin-down spectral functions are related by a $C_8$ rotation due to the preserved $C_8 T$ symmetry of the whole system.
 Consequently, the difference $\mathcal{A}{\uparrow}(\bm{p}) - \mathcal{A}{\downarrow}(\bm{p})$ transforms antisymmetrically under a $C_8$ rotation, meaning it changes sign and must vanish along the nodal line defined by $\theta = \pi/8 + n\pi/4$.